AVD Windows Multi-Session Intune Hybrid Azure AD Support

 Let’s do the Azure AD device registration (Hybrid Azure AD Join) using group policies as these VMs are Domain Joined devices. ore details on the AVD/VDI supported scenario – Microsoft Documentation

-When you enable this setting, domain-joined computers automatically and silently get registered as devices with Azure Active Directory.
+When you enable this setting, domain-joined computers automatically and silently register as devices with Azure Active Directory.

 Windows 10 or Windows 11 Multi-Session Intune Enrollment Options

-I think the only Intune automatic enrollment option at the moment is to use the AD group policy mentioned below.
+The only Intune automatic enrollment option currently available is to use the AD group policy mentioned below.

 You might need to ensure that your AVD Multi-Session VM is already registered to Azure AD via the Hybrid Azure AD mechanism.

-NOTE! – Maybe you can use some other automation mechanism via Azure ARM templates or Terraform in the future via Intune Graph API.
+NOTE!
+In the future, you might use some other automation mechanism via Azure ARM templates or Terraform via Intune Graph API.

 This Intune Enrollment Group policy setting works well with Windows 10 or Windows 11 Multi-session version available in Azure.

-This policy specifies whether to attempt Intune Mobile Device Management (MDM) Enrollment. f Successful, the computer will be remotely managed by the Intune Server configured in AAD.
+This policy specifies whether to attempt Intune Mobile Device Management (MDM) Enrollment.
+If successful, the Intune Server configured in AAD will remotely manage the computer.

-MDM will be left alone if you do not configure this policy setting. f you enable this policy setting, MDM Device will attempt to get an AAD token and, if so, will enroll with it using the URL configured in AAD
+If you do not configure this policy setting, MDM will be left alone.
+If you enable it, the MDM Device will attempt to get an AAD token and, if so, enroll with it using the URL configured in AAD.

 NOTE! – If you disable this policy setting, the Intune will be unenrolled.